 Water Resources Best Management Practices

-Water and Energy Projects are catalysts in generating new employment opportunities and entrepreneurial efforts in communities that are in the forefront of managing watershed and water resources issues in urban and rural settings.
+Water Projects are catalysts in generating new employment and entrepreneurial efforts in communities that are in the forefront of managing watershed and water resources issues in urban and rural settings.

 Communities are confronting new and complex challenges to achieve safe and affordable water supplies, collect and treat waste water and storm water, flood protection, rivers and streams for fishing and swimming.
 There are also challenges with aging infrastructure and the impact of climate change on human health and ecosystems.